cloudflare/cloudflare-access-for-sentry/README.md

 ### Django version

+Sentry 9.x is based on `Django 1.7` .

-Note that Sentry is based on `Django 1.9` .
+Sentry 10.x is based on `Django 1.9` .